keyvan-m-sadeghi/volume-buttons/README.md

 https://t.me/functionlanders

 The negative effects that walls of text have on our minds are real.
-In short, given a big enough perceived magnitude (in the eyes of the beholder, but my guess is 100+ people talking/commenting daily is a sufficient trigger):
+In short, given a big enough perceived magnitude (in the eyes of the beholder, my guess is 100+ people commenting daily is a sufficient trigger):

 > It can lead to going bananaaaaaasss!! 🤪🍌

-Documented the feeling while I was experiencing it in the following repo:
+Documented my feelings while I was experiencing it in the following repo:

 https://github.com/keyvan-m-sadeghi/about-time